ValdezFOmar/website-test/notes.md

 }
 ```

-The `auto` keyword here is what is making the flex items expand as much as posible in the main cross direction
+The `auto` keyword here is what is making the flex items expand as much as possible in the main cross direction